takahiroaoki/learning-k8s/README.md

-# learning-k8s
+# minikube-env

+This is the project for Minikube execution environment.

+The maintaner use EC2 instance(Amazon Linux2) as the virtual machine.

+Minikube need 2CPUs, so the instance type is larger than t2.medium.

 ## Setup
-SSH to EC2 Instance(Amazon Linux 2) and follow these steps in it.
+SSH to EC2 Instance and follow these steps in it.

 ### Git
 ```